TrueWinter/serverMon/README.md

 - `{servermon_domain}/monitors` will show a list of monitors configured (visiting `${servermon_domain}/` will redirect here)
 - `{servermon_domain}/ping/{internal_id}` will show a graph of data collected for that monitor

 By default, data from the past 24 hours is shown.
-The amount of data shown can be customised using query parameters:
+The amount of data shown can be changed using the form above the graph.

-- Hours: `?h=2` will show 2 hours of data.
-You can change this to get up to 24 hours of data
-- Days: `?d=5` will show 5 days of data.
-You can change this to get up to 30 days of data

-Currently, these cannot both be used at the same time.

 # License